emarmolsanchez/eMIRNA/README.md

 ```

-Although any seed matching length could be defined, we recommend using 7mer and/or 8mer motif search (please consider that putative interaction with 8mer match will be far more stringent than 7mer interactions), as these interaction types have been described as the most reliable when assessing the true functionality of miRNAs on regulating target mRNAs.
+Although any seed matching length could be defined among the four available options (6mer, 7mer-A1, 7mer-m8 and 8mer), we recommend using 7mer-m8 and/or 8mer motif search (please consider that putative interaction with 8mer match will be far more stringent than 7mer interactions), as these interaction types have been described as the most reliable when assessing the true functionality of miRNAs in regulating targeted mRNAs.

 Example of usage:

 ```
-bash eMIRNA.Target -m PATH_to_Positive_FASTA -t 3UTRs.fa -s 7 -o PATH_to_output_folder -x Targets
+bash eMIRNA.Target -m PATH_to_Positive_FASTA -t 3UTRs.fa -s 7mer-m8 -o PATH_to_output_folder -x Targets

 ```
 After successfully running the eMIRNA.Target script, a `.txt` file will have been created at predefined output `PATH`, containing putative interactions between each queried miRNA and all the mRNA 3'-UTR regions provided.